ProStack Affiliate Agreement

 6.3 Cash payment can be made a maximum of once every 3 months and an invoice must be provided to our billing department.
 The Company shall pay each invoice submitted by the Affiliate within 30 days of the date of the invoice.

 6.4 Affiliate earnings are only due for the initial order made by the referral.
-Upgrades or additional services ordered are not included in the Affiliate payout.
+Upgrades or addons ordered are not included in the Affiliate payout.

 6.5 Downgrades to the initial order within the first 12 month period will be reflected in the Affiliate earnings.